kia/kia.github.io/_posts/2014-05-23-stream-api-post.md

 Java 8 is realy cool!

-The folowing code parses a query string like "color=red&size=M&name=jdk8" and puts its key values into s hashmap.
+The folowing code parses a query string like "color=red&size=M&name=jdk8" and puts its key values into a hashmap.

 {% highlight java %}
     public QueryString(String q) {